 None of the patients suffered from severe gastrointestinal adverse events when berberine was used alone.
 Berberine did not cause any change in the liver or kidney function.

-Studies show berberine may ameliorate diabetic peripheral neuropathy pain (19)
+Studies show that Berberine may increase insulin production in Type 1 DM (18).
+Also berberine may ameliorate pain due to diabetic peripheral neuropathy (19)

-Studies indicate berberine may protect against diabetic kidney disease (20)
+Studies also indicate berberine may protect against diabetic kidney disease (20).

-In addition, studies indicate berberine may a promising, safe anti-cancer agent (21, 22).
+In addition, studies hold promise that berberine may be an anti-cancer agent (21, 22).

-For more details about vitamins, minerals and herbs please refer to “Reverse Your Type 2 Diabetes Scientifically”
+For more details about vitamins, minerals and herbs for diabetes please refer to “Reverse Your Type 2 Diabetes Scientifically”